benjamin-allevius/scanstatistics/README.md

 References
 ==========

-Kjellson, Benjamin.
-2015.
-“Spatiotemporal Outbreak Detection: A Scan Statistic Based on the Zero-Inflated Poisson Distribution.”
-Master’s thesis, Sweden: Stockholm University, Division of Mathematical Statistics.
+Allévius, B., M. Höhle (2017): *An expectation-based space-time scan statistic for ZIP-distributed data*, (under review).

-Kleinman, Ken.
-2015.
-Rsatscan: Tools, Classes, and Methods for Interfacing with SaTScan Stand-Alone Software. <https://CRAN.R-project.org/package=rsatscan>.
+Kleinman, K. (2015): *Rsatscan: Tools, Classes, and Methods for Interfacing with SaTScan Stand-Alone Software*, <https://CRAN.R-project.org/package=rsatscan>.

-Kulldorff, Martin, William F. Athas, Eric J. Feuer, Barry A. Miller, and Charles R. Key.
-1998.
-“Evaluating Cluster Alarms: A Space-Time Scan Statistic and Brain Cancer in Los Alamos.”
-American Journal of Public Health 88 (9): 1377–80.
+Kulldorff, M., Athas, W. F., Feuer, E. J., Miller, B. A., Key, C. R. (1998): *Evaluating Cluster Alarms: A Space-Time Scan Statistic and Brain Cancer in Los Alamos*, American Journal of Public Health 88 (9), 1377–80.

+Kulldorff, M. (2001), *Prospective time periodic geographical disease surveillance using a scan statistic*, Journal of the Royal Statistical Society, Series A (Statistics in Society), 164, 61–72.

+Kulldorff, M., Heffernan, R., Hartman, J., Assunção, R. M., Mostashari, F. (2005): *A space-time permutation scan statistic for disease outbreak detection*, PLoS Medicine, 2 (3), 0216-0224.

-Neill, Daniel B., Andrew W. Moore, Maheshkumar Sabhnani, and Kenny Daniel.
-2005.
-“Detection of Emerging Space-Time Clusters.”
-In Proceedings of the Eleventh ACM SIGKDD International Conference on Knowledge Discovery in Data Mining, 218–27.
+Neill, D. B., Moore, A. W., Sabhnani, M., Daniel, K. (2005): *Detection of Emerging Space-Time Clusters*, In Proceedings of the Eleventh ACM SIGKDD International Conference on Knowledge Discovery in Data Mining, 218–27.
 ACM.

+Neill, D. B., Moore, A. W., Cooper, G. F. (2006): *A Bayesian Spatial Scan Statistic*, Advances in Neural Information Processing Systems 18: Proceedings of the 2005 Conference.

-Tango, Toshiro, Kunihiko Takahashi, and Kazuaki Kohriyama.
-2011.
-“A Space-Time Scan Statistic for Detecting Emerging Outbreaks.”
-Biometrics 67 (1): 106–15.
+Tango, T., Takahashi, K. Kohriyama, K. (2011), *A Space-Time Scan Statistic for Detecting Emerging Outbreaks*, Biometrics 67 (1), 106–15.

 [1] Expectation-based scan statistics use past non-anomalous data to estimate distribution parameters, and then compares observed cluster counts from the time period of interest to these estimates.
 In contrast, *population-based* scan statistics compare counts in a cluster to those outside, only using data from the period of interest, and does so conditional on the observed total count.